cnakos/cnakos.github.io/index.md

 ### Publications

+Nakos, C., Kuthalam, M., & Forbus, K. D. (2022).
+A Framework for Interactive Natural Language Debugging.
+In *Proceedings of the Tenth Annual Conference on Advances in Cognitive Systems*.
+Arlington, Virginia.

 Crouse, M., Nakos, C., Abdelaziz, I. & Forbus, K. (2021).
-Neural Analogical matching. *Proceedings of AAAI 2021*.
+Neural Analogical Matching. *Proceedings of AAAI 2021*.

-Nakos, C., Rabkina, I., Hill, S., & Forbus, K. (2020) Corrective Processes in Modeling Reference Resolution.
+Nakos, C., Rabkina, I., Hill, S., & Forbus, K. (2020).
+Corrective Processes in Modeling Reference Resolution.
 In *Proceedings of CogSci 2020*, Online.

+Nakos, C., Rabkina, I., & Forbus, K. D. (2020).
+An Analogical Account of Reference Resolution. *Advances in Cognitive Systems* (Vol. 9).

 Rabkina, I., Nakos, C., & Forbus, K. D. (2019).
 Children's Sentential Complement Use Leads the Theory of Mind Development Period: Evidence from the CHILDES Corpus.
 In *Proceedings of the 41st Annual Conference of the Cognitive Science Society*.
 Montreal, Canada.